 My trainer is getting annoyed because I am not experiencing soreness.
-I have been working out now with him and other trainers, 3 times a week, for 3 months now.
-Plus I do 45 minutes of cardio 4 times a week.
+I have been working out now with him and other trainers, three times a week, for three months now.
+Plus I do 45 minutes of cardio four times a week.

 I think it's kind of odd that he bases his progress on how sore his clients are.
 I was always led to believe that soreness in muscles comes from working newfound muscle groups or aggressive workouts.
 During our workout I am feeling my muscles being worked and I have lost a number of inches and lbs since I have been working out.
 It seems to be a large issue with some of the trainers at this gym.
 I am wondering why!
 Also he had me doing 420 lbs on my legs.
 I am not a body builder nor do I want to be.
 I started to tone up.
 Advise please!